yihui/yihui.org/content/en/2017-10-19-joyful-moments.md

 The instructor in the above picture ran into me in early 2015 when I was looking for the classroom at UConn to teach my tutorial, and took a selfie with me.
 I was surprised and touched to see he put this picture on the projector and took another picture with his students a couple of months later.
 That was very encouraging to me.

 I also remember Scott Kostyshak kindly bought me a book as a gift a few years ago, which was the first physical gift I had received for any of my software packages.
-He discovered the link to my Amazon wish list, which was hidden deeply (which was intentional) somewhere in a Github repo at that time.
+He discovered the link to my Amazon wish list, which was hidden deeply (which was intentional) somewhere in a GitHub repo at that time.
 I removed this link later since I found I didn't really need more gifts.
 I don't need donations, either.

 This post is just to show some random memories of me as a software developer that have been motivating me to continue my work.
 Again, I'm not asking for thank-you notes or gifts or donations whatsoever.
 A **knitr** hex logo on your baby's blanket can make me happy enough :)